mhaugrud/msumcspy/_sources/Strings/TraversalandtheforLoopByIndex.rst

 Traversal and the ``for`` Loop: By Index
 ----------------------------------------

-When we need to iterate over the characters in a string, we should use the technique shown in ch08_6 (iterating by character) if possible.
+When we need to iterate over the characters in a string, we should use the technique shown in :ref:`string_traverse` if possible.
 However, there are times when we must iterate by index.

 We can use the ``range`` function to systematically generate the indices of the characters.
 The ``for`` loop can then be used to iterate over these positions.
 These positions can be used together with the indexing operator to access the individual characters in the string.